skubent/crosswords_interview/README.md

 - "Connected" means that words should have one shared letter (in one place, ofc) and the words must be perpendicular.
 - You need to print source matrix, containing only founded crossword with underscore character in all unused places.

-Lets look at new example:
+Let's look at new example:

 ```
 R A T A